gmvoit/just-the-docs/descriptions/Cooling.md

 ### Multiphase Inhomogeneity

-A fully multiphase medium with embedded clouds orders of magnitude denser than the ambient gas may experience even greater radiative losses that require a more complex assessment of the boost factor.
-The general integral for the specific radiative loss rate from a gas sample of mass $M_{\rm gas}$ is
+A multiphase medium with embedded clouds orders of magnitude denser than the ambient gas may experience even greater radiative losses that require a more complex assessment of the boost factor.
+The radiative loss rate per unit mass from a gas sample of mass $M_{\rm gas}$ is

 <p>
   $$ \langle n \Lambda_\rho \rangle  = \frac {1} {M_{\rm gas}} \int_{M_{\rm gas}} n \Lambda_\rho ~d M_{\rm gas}$$
 </p>

 where $n = \rho / \mu m_p$ is the particle number density.
-In a homogeneous medium of pressure $P$ and temperature $T$ this loss rate is $\langle n \Lambda_\rho \rangle = P \Lambda_\rho (T) / kT$.

-Users who wish to model additional radiative losses from a multiphase medium need to supply an algorithm that determines the boost factor
+Users of **ExpCGM** who wish to incorporate additional radiative losses from a multiphase medium need to supply an algorithm that determines the boost factor
   $$f_{\rm rad} = \frac {kT \langle n \Lambda_\rho \rangle} {P \Lambda_\rho(T)} $$
-relating the homogeneous case to the multiphase case.
+representing how the specific radiative loss rate of multiphase gas compares with the specific radiative loss rate $P \Lambda_\rho (T) / kT$ of homogeneous gas.

 Such an algorithm should be informed by high-resolution numerical simulations of turbulent radiative mixing layers in thermally unstable gas.
 It may depend on the local pressure and temperature of the volume-filling gas that presumably confines the denser clouds.
 It may also depend on the fraction $f_{\rm cool}$ of the gas mass with $T \ll T_\varphi$ and the velocity dispersion $\sigma_{\rm 1D,cool}$ of the cool-cloud population.
 (See the [Multiphase Gas](MultiphaseGas) page for more on how $f_{\rm cool}$ and $\sigma_{\rm 1D,cool}$ are related to the atmosphere's thermalization fraction $f_{\rm th}$.)